President – Lord Rothermere

 His enthusiasm for the Society is endless and he has a wealth of knowledge on both the history of the Northcliffe and his family’s support and involvement with it.
 A highly competitive 17 handicapper, Vyvyan is married to Alexandra and has three children.
 His love of golf does not end with the Northcliffe.
 He is a member of Royal St. George’s at Sandwich in Kent which has just voted to allow women to become members and is a past President of the Press Golfing Society.

-It’s not often that the Society has someone who regularly hits the ball so long and straight, in the right direction to the hole and finishes things off with an accurate putt, but if you are a 4 handicapper like Nick then this has to happen to maintain your standard of play.
-With Captain Lee playing off 6 and Nick off 4, the Society has two formidable golfers for the year ahead but the penalty for their high standard is that golf handicaps are there to equal the game out and those off higher handicaps receive a bucket-load of shots in all the competitions.
-It’s going to be a good test for both our low handicap Captain and vice-Captain, but rest assured, both will play you off level on the 19th and with all those shots the higher players receive – under the Society’s strict handicapping system – the drinks will not always be on them!
+It’s not often that the Society has someone who regularly hits the ball so long and straight, in the right direction to the hole and finishes things off with an accurate putt, but if you are a 2 handicapper like Nick then this has to happen to maintain your standard of play.
+Nick may play off 3, but the penalty for their high standard is that golf handicaps are there to equal the game out and those off higher handicaps receive a bucket-load of shots in all the competitions.
+It’s a good test for our low handicap Captain, but rest assured, he plays you off level on the 19th and with all those shots the higher players receive – under the Society’s strict handicapping system – the drinks will not always be on them!

 Secretary – Garth Burden